confluentinc/kafka-connect-jdbc/docs/source_config_options.rst

   * Default: ""
   * Importance: medium

+``timestamp.initial``
+  Unix timestamp milliseconds.
+If specified, initial query will use this parameter as a timestamp start offset.
+If you set -1, current timestamp will be used.

+  * Type: long
+  * Default: 0
+  * Importance: low

 ``validate.non.null``
   By default, the JDBC connector will validate that all incrementing and timestamp tables have NOT NULL set for the columns being used as their ID/timestamp.
 If the tables don't, JDBC connector will fail to start.
 Setting this to false will disable these checks.